-A. The following conduct is prohibited:
+I. The following conduct is prohibited by law:

-1. Possessing, purchasing, or consuming alcohol under the age of 21.
+A. Possessing, purchasing, or consuming alcohol under the age of 21.

-2. Providing alcohol to any person under the age of 21.
+B. Selling or providing alcohol to any person under the age of 21.

-3. Appearing intoxicated in a public area.
+C. Appearing intoxicated in a public area.

-4. Selling or serving alcoholic beverages to an intoxicated person.
+D. Selling or serving alcoholic beverages to an intoxicated person.

-8. Bringing any type of alcoholic beverage into an Alcoholic Beverage Control (ABC) licensed facility or area, and taking alcoholic beverages out of an ABC area.
+F. Bringing any type of alcoholic beverage into an Alcoholic Beverage Control (ABC) licensed facility or area, and taking alcoholic beverages out of an ABC area.

-1. Alcohol is not permitted in any individual room in a freshman residence hall unless one of the residents is at least 21 years of age and the alcohol belongs to that resident.
-Further, alcohol is not permitted in the common areas of freshman residences nor may functions with alcohol be scheduled in freshman residence halls.
+- Alcohol is not permitted in any individual room in a freshman residence hall unless one of the residents is at least 21 years of age and the alcohol belongs to that resident.
+In freshman residence halls, guests of underage residents, regardless of the guest’s age, may not possess alcohol in any freshman residence.